-Husafell and Husafell area is a paradise for nature lovers.
-Husafell‘s nature is characterized by dence woods – the Icelandic kinds, with low trees, mainly birch.
+Husafell and its area are a paradise for nature lovers.
+Husafell‘s nature is characterized by dense woods – the Icelandic kinds, with low trees, mainly birch.
 There are unique lava formations, crystal-clear mountain springs, warm geothermal water, magnificent ravines, caves, bird life and of course the magical glaciers with rushing glacial rivers and landscape.

-Hraunfossar are close by Husafell, about 6km along road 518.
-Hraunfossar is a series of waterfalls running out of the lava Hallmunndarhraun (the word hraun means lava).
+Hraunfossar is close to Husafell, about 6km along road 518.
+Hraunfossar is a series of waterfalls (or “lava waterfalls” as suggests the meaning behind the name) running out of the lava Hallmunndarhraun.
 This lava field flowed from a volcanic eruption of one of Langjokull glacier‘s volcanos lying under the ice.

 Deildartunguhver is a hot spring in Borgarfjordur, about 30km away from Husafell.
 This hot spring is known to be the most voluminous natural hot spring in the world.
 The water is very hot, about 97°C (207°F) so take care not to put your fingers in it to test… There is lots of steam and the area can look a bit mysterious.
 Some of the water is used for heating in the nearest towns of Borgarnes and Akranes.

-In Reykholt we recommend a visit to Stedji Brewery, an exciting and innovative family micro-brewery producing beer with old Icelandic traditional recipes, some containing ingredients of which one might thing pretty weird like whales testicles.
+In Reykholt we recommend a visit to Stedji Brewery, an exciting and innovative family micro-brewery producing beer with old Icelandic traditional recipes, some containing ingredients that one might think pretty weird like whale testicles.
 But don‘t worry, that beer is only seasonal for the Icelandic traditional festival Þorri, where we like to eat traditional food and travel back in time… But Stedji also uses their own natural spring water which originates from Langjökull glacier and is considered to be among the purest and cleanest sources of water found in the world.